MacandWindows/Plex/README.md

 If your distro provides a Qt 5.9.5 package, try to use it.
 Otherwise, download a supported Qt version from qt.io.

-On Windows and OSX, you can omit the ``-DQTROOT`` argument to use the Qt built by Plex.
+On Windows and OSX, you can omit the ``-DQTROOT`` argument to use the Qt built by KixKan.
 (Untested whether this works reliably.)

 ### Building mpv and ffmpeg